tim8557/TOF10210__UART__FPGA/README.md

 <img src="https://github.com/tim8557/TOF10210__UART__FPGA/blob/main/images/rx_module.JPG" width="400" ><br>
 <br>
 ### The time sequence of rx_module
-The picture is the time sequence of rx_module.<br>
+The picture is the time sequence of rx_module.
+The description of the parameters is below.<br>
 <br>
 **clk:** clock frequency<br>
 **rst:** reset signal<br>